 "If the caster wishes (or you suspect he/she will based on where they fish) to become proficient with long belly lines I would agree with the camp that suggests recommending a mid-length line for initial instruction.
 The transition to extended belly line casting can be harder if the arms and mind are grooved into short belly casting."

-you wish to become proficient at casting long belly lines".
+Again, "if you wish to become proficient at casting long belly lines".
 Making a transition in any direction is going to take some practice, I don't see where making a transition in any particular direction would be more difficult than another.

 "The caster may have no interest in learning long belly casting technique.
 They might live in an area where long belly lines have no application, and with deep winter steelhead fishing only (e.g. some GL areas).
 54ft head length ranges certainly are practical, functional and catch a lot of fish.
 Shorter Skagit heads might be even better."